gptuesdays/gptuesdays-fastapi/README.md

 We should be able to have voice AI agents to perform various business tasks such as scheduling meetings

 ## **AI Influencers:**
-We should be able to generate AI influencers from places such as
+We should be able to generate AI influencers from places such as Replicate